Privacy Policy

 9.2.
 Other data subject requests:

-We will respond within 72 hours of receiving a valid request and will complete the request within a reasonable period as required by law.
+We will respond within 72 hours of receiving a valid request and complete the request within a reasonable period as required by law.
 For complex requests, processing may take up to 30 days; in such cases we will inform you of any extension.

 Complaint handling procedure:

-Submit complaint/request: Email info@headhuntvietnam.com with the subject line: "Personal Data Complaint" and include:
+- Submit complaint/request: Email info@headhuntvietnam.com with the subject line: "Personal Data Complaint" and include:

 - Your full name and contact information